 These recent findings are based on limited data.
 They must be interpreted cautiously and further tracked to assess whether observed trends will be sustained.

-For additional reference, view the KAS 12-month analysis.
-You can also consult this article in the June 2016 edition of American Journal of Transplantation:
+For additional reference, consult this article in the June 2016 edition of American Journal of Transplantation:

 Stewart DE, Kucheryavaya AY, Klassen DK, Turgeon NA, Formica RN, Aeder MI.
 Changes in Deceased Donor Kidney Transplantation 1 Year After KAS Implementation.
 American Journal of Transplantation, 16(6), 1834-1847.